Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

-Mark Fields served as president and chief executive officer of Ford Motor Company and was a member of the company’s board of directors.
-He announced his retirement May 22, 2017.
+Mark Fields served as president and chief executive officer of Ford Motor Company and was a member of the company’s Board of Directors from June 2014 to May 2017.

 Fields’ strong leadership was critical to the company’s North American restructuring, turnaround at the end of the last decade, and record profits in both 2015 and 2016.